y-cruncher - A Multi-Threaded Pi-Program

 Q: Is there a version that can use the GPU?

-As of 2015, every single large integer multiplication algorithm uses either double-precision, 64-bit integer multiply, or carry-propagation.
+The problem is that every single large integer multiplication algorithm uses either double-precision, 64-bit integer multiply, or carry-propagation.
 All of these operations are inefficient on current GPUs.
 And no, single-precision cannot be used because it imposes size limits that make the algorithms useless.

 - GPUs require massive vectorization.
 Large number arithmetic is difficult to vectorize due to carry-propagation.
 The speedups that are currently achieved with CPU vectorization (SSE, AVX) are only modest at best.